softkave/fimidara-server-node/notes/now.md

 - [ ] Think up a way to add context information to txns and lock timeout errors
 - [ ] Write tests to confirm that memstore is faster overall than mongodb
 - [ ] A memstore txn lock times out in deleteFolder test
-- [ ] Move logs to it's own service and not write directly to DB
 - [ ] Revamp UI
 - [ ] Refresh jwt tokens and group for collaborators not yet given permission groups
 - [ ] Implement public access actions for resources and check that requesting agent has permission to perform action.
 Can do similar thing for collaboration request's permission groups assigned on accept.